PIYAS137/BlogB_BlogWebsite/README.md

 <h1>What can be done : </h1>

-    2. Create post
+- Create new post
-    1. Google Login
+- Google Login
-    4. Responsive frame
+- Responsive frame
-    3. Searching (3 types)
+- Searching (3 types)

 <h3>A little info about this project :</h3>